clusterlink-net/clusterlink/website/content/en/docs/main/getting-started/users.md

     The `--fabric` option is optional, and by default, "default_fabric" will be used.
     For more details and deployment configuration see [ClusterLink deployment operator][].
 {{< notice note >}}
+To set up ClusterLink on another cluster, create another set of peer certificates (step 2).
-To deploy ClusterLink on another cluster, repeat steps 2-3 in a console with access to the cluster.
+Deploy ClusterLink in a console with access to the cluster (step 3).
 {{< /notice >}}

 ## Try it out